12 Badass Natural Water Slides Across America

 Along with river tubing and doing absolutely nada on a beach somewhere, frolicking in a swimming hole ranks high on the list of iconic summer activities.
 Superior among this nation’s great natural pools are those that boast waterfalls you can swim in, and even better, rock slides!

 These natural water parks won’t take you through loops or drop you five stories at breakneck speeds, but fresh water, a satisfying hike, and beautiful scenery are certainly worth the price of admission (which is usually, yep, absolutely nada).
-Besides, most people are avoiding the long lines and lazy-but-stressfully-crowded rivers that are synonymous with waterparks right now, and for good reason.
+Besides, most people are avoiding the long lines and lazy-but-stressfully-crowded rivers that are synonymous with waterparks right now.
 Instead, here are some of the best natural waterslides in the country to check out before summer ends.

 Franconia Falls/Lower Falls